EmilijaPejovic/EmilijaPejovic/README.md

 +++# Hi there 👋, I'm Ema

 🎓 Bachelor in Computer Science
-💻 Passionate about software development
+💻 Focused on frontend and Android development
-🚀 Continuously learning and exploring new technologies
+🚀 Building real-world applications and continuously improving my skills

 ---